Giusaurus/pkg_navigation/README.md

 # pkg_navigation
 This is the Navigation Module for the Pib Robot "Georg".
-It also includes a Drive Module for test porpuses.
+It also includes a Drive Module for test purposes.
 It contains two modes for the navigation.
 The first mode allows a navigation to a specified room (only implemented for later usage).
 The mainly used mode is the navigation to an object, which is specified within the map editor.